 Easy-to-find Cuyahoga Falls, Akron, Streetsboro and Hudson locations

-Low back pain affects 80% of all Americans at some point in our lives, and can be very disabling, causing daily pain and emotional suffering.
+Low back pain affects 80% of all Americans at some point in our lives and can be very disabling, causing daily pain and emotional suffering.
 Back pain may arise from the lumbar spine, back muscles, or the sacroiliac and hip joints.
 The best treatment approach is to first identify the cause of pain.
-There are many treatment options, including medications, injections, physical therapy and counseling.
+Many treatment options are available, including medications, injections, physical therapy and counseling.
 Surgery is usually the last resort.

 Spinal stenosis is a medical condition in which the spinal canal narrows and compresses the spinal cord and nerves in the back.
 This is usually due to spinal degeneration that occurs with aging, and can occur at any level of the spine, most commonly in the neck or lower back.
 Lumbar spinal stenosis results in low back pain as well as pain or abnormal sensations in the legs, thighs, feet or buttocks, or loss of bladder and bowel control.
 This is worse with walking or standing and better with rest and sitting.
 Treatment options can include medications, physical therapy, injections or surgery.

-As with back pain, neck pain can be due to a number of factors, including degeneration and bulging of discs in the neck, joints in the neck, or chronic muscular pain.
+As with back pain, neck pain can be due to a number of factors, including degeneration and bulging of discs in the neck, joints in the neck or chronic muscular pain.
 It is not uncommon to also have severe headaches, shoulder and arm pain with these conditions.
-Many treatment options are available as for neck pain.
-Treatment options can include medications, physical therapy, nerve blocks, Botox injection.
+Many treatment options are available for neck pain.
+Treatment options can include medications, physical therapy, nerve blocks and Botox injection.
 Surgery is usually the last resort.